rohitaryal/imageFX-api/README.md

 ```

 ## Usage
-`imagefx` can be invoked through both command line and module.
+`imagefx` can be invoked through both command line and as a module.
 <details>
 <summary style="font-weight: bold;font-size:15px;">Command Line</summary>